Gibstick/giblab.github.io/_src/cs350-tips.md

 ```

 Sys161 and os161 will handle this and bring up the "waiting for debugger
-message", and now you can attach a debugger to figure out precisely where
+message", and now you can attach a debugger to figure out precisely where you
-you crashed.
+crashed.
+This is for when you're too lazy to add a breakpoint in GDB yourself.

 # Break during an infinite loop